versx/WhMgr/docs/user-guide/getting-started.md

 ## Discord Permissions
-Discord recently enabled a new feature that requires you to enable the Global Intents options in the Discord developer portal https://discord.com/developers to access Discord member lists.
+Discord recently enabled a new feature that requires you to enable the Global Intents options in the [Discord Developers Portal](https://discord.com/developers) to access Discord member lists.

 The bot needs the following Discord permissions: